stuerp/foo_midi/README.md

 v2.8.3.0, 2023-xx-xx, *""*

 * Cue Marker, Lyrics, Time Signature and Key Signature meta events are now converted to tags.
+* Bug Fix: vshost process was not stopped when checking for presets.
+(Regression)

 v2.8.2.0, 2023-05-20, *"Spring Cleaning"*